 Breakfast, soups, sandwiches, scones and pastries are on offer, but with a twist.
 Porridge comes with fruits and honey, French toast is doused with yoghurt and seasonal fruits, while an unusual cranberry and orange scone is the perfect partner for good coffee.

 The sandwiches offered go beyond the usual - egg, garden salad, cranberry and walnut toast with St Tola goat’s cheese, or Brie and red grapes - and home grown herbs, vegetables and fruit are used in season.

-The shop is sure to tempt, with items not often seen elsewhere on sale including the local Dunany flour, Corderry jam, and homemade relishes - and there’s an in-house florist too.
+The shop is sure to tempt, with items not often seen elsewhere on sale including home grown garlic in season, the local Dunany flour, Corderry jam, and homemade relishes - and there’s an in-house florist too.

 Prices are premium and this is not Avoca - but the food quality is high and it is a quirky and interesting place to visit.